maayd/Steganography-LSB/README.md

 # Steganography
 Pillow python library is needed to run the code!

+This python script encodes any chosen file inside an image/collection of images without

 In order to use the code, make sure to change the "filepath" variable to the file you would like to hide (by default the code will attempt to hide a sample pdf file).

 OPTIONAL: you can change the directory of images to use by changing the "pics_dir" variable to another directory that has images (these are the images that will be used to hide the data inside).